nxskok/pasias/docs/20-repeated-measures.md

-I had to think a bit about ``what makes the gathered columns the same''.
+I had to think a bit about "what makes the gathered columns the same".
 They are all percentages of interactions of a specific type, so you could as well (or better) call them "percent".

 Anyway, I have *one* column of interaction percents, and